ansys/pyansys/doc/source/blog.rst

 Blog
 ####

-The PyAnsys blog is a collection of articles and tutorials from the PyAnsys team and community.
+Welcome to the blog of PyAnsys.
+This section contains articles, tutorials, and news related to the PyAnsys ecosystem.
+If you have any suggestions or would like to showcase your work, please reach out to us at `pyansys.core@ansys.com
-It covers a wide range of topics related to the PyAnsys ecosystem, keeps you up to date with the latest developments, and provides insights into how to use the various PyAnsys packages effectively.
+<mailto:pyansys.core@ansys.com>`_.

 .. raw:: html